 “I am very proud to be the first minority female State’s Attorney.
 My diverse background gives me a fresh perspective that this office has not had before.
 This is a time of great change in our country and I am honored to be part of that change on a local level,” Dora A. Villarreal stated.

-The General Elections will be in November of 2020.
+The General Elections will be in November 3, 2020.